GijsTimmers/kotnetcli/README.md

 You can add kotnetcli to your autostart programs to log in to Kotnet at boot-time.

+## Platform dependent instructions
+This section lists the platform specific instructions to resolve the above dependencies:

 [Additional instructions for Gnome users that want to use the Gnome keyring back-end with the latest version of `python-keyring`:]